Logo Futurismo

 Geology & Volcanology

-One of Praia da Viola’s unique features is its black sand, which is made up of volcanic minerals created by the island’s volcanic activity.
+One of Praia da Viola’s unique features is its black sand, composed of volcanic minerals formed by the island’s volcanic activity.
 Indeed, the beach has thick, volcanic black sand and pebbles.
 Did you know that the black sand is the result of erosion from volcanic rocks?
-It also comes from the thermic shock when hot lava reaches the ocean.
+It also comes from the thermal shock when hot lava reaches the ocean.

 History & Geography